 from Ephraim, whose root is in Amalek The people of Ephraim living in the land where the descendants of Amalek originally lived is spoken of as if the people of Ephraim were planted and their roots grew into the land.
-Alternate translation: "from Ephraim, that land where the descendants of Amalek once lived" (See: Metaphor (p.719)) (See: Metaphor (p.719)) followed you Here "you" refers to the people of Ephraim.
+Alternate translation: "from Ephraim, that land where the descendants of Amalek once lived" (See: Metaphor (p.722)) followed you Here "you" refers to the people of Ephraim.
 It can be stated in third person.
-Alternate translation: "followed them" (See: [[rc://ta/man/translate/figs-you]] and [[rc://ta/man/translate/figs-123person]]) (See: Forms of You (p.690)) Machir This is the place where the descendants of Machir live.
+Alternate translation: "followed them" (See also: First, Second or Third Person (p.691)) (See: Forms of You (p.693)) Machir This is the place where the descendants of Machir live.
 Machir was the son of Manasseh and the grandson of Joseph.
-(See: How to Translate Names (p.696)) (See: How to Translate Names (p.696)) from Zebulun those who carry an officer's staff Military leaders are described by the staff, a symbol of their authority.
-Alternate translation: "military leaders from Zebulun" (See: Metonymy (p.725)) (See: Metonymy (p.725)) My princes in Issachar were with Deborah Here "My" refers to Deborah.
+(See: How to Translate Names (p.699)) from Zebulun those who carry an officer's staff Military leaders are described by the staff, a symbol of their authority.
+Alternate translation: "military leaders from Zebulun" (See: Metonymy (p.728)) My princes in Issachar were with Deborah Here "My" refers to Deborah.
 This whole statement can be translated in first person.
-Alternate translation: "My princes in Issachar were with me" (See: First, Second or Third Person (p.688)) (See: First, Second or Third Person (p.688)) Deborah See how you translated this name in Judges 4:4.
+Alternate translation: "My princes in Issachar were with me" (See: First, Second or Third Person (p.691)) Deborah See how you translated this name in Judges 4:4.
 Issachar was with Barak Here "Issachar" refers to the tribe of Issachar.
-Alternate translation: "the tribe of Issachar was with Barak" (See: Metonymy (p.725)) Barak See how you translated this name in Judges 4:6. rushing after him into the valley under his command Alternate translation: "obeying his command and rushing after him into the valley" rushing after Alternate translation: "following after" or "hurrying after" there were great searchings of heart Here "heart" represents thoughts.
+Alternate translation: "the tribe of Issachar was with Barak" (See: Metonymy (p.728)) Barak See how you translated this name in Judges 4:6. rushing after him into the valley under his command Alternate translation: "obeying his command and rushing after him into the valley" rushing after Alternate translation: "following after" or "hurrying after" there were great searchings of heart Here "heart" represents thoughts.
 The people discussing with each other but being unable to decide what they should do is spoken of as if they were searching their heart.
-Alternate translation: "there was a lot of discussing about what they should do" (See: [[rc:///ta/man/translate/figs-metonymy]] and [[rc:///ta/man/translate/figs-metaphor]]) (See: Metonymy (p.725)) Why did you sit between the fireplaces, listening to the shepherds playing their pipes for their flocks?
-This question is asked to criticize the people of Reuben because they did not decide to come fight in the battle.
-If it would be helpful in your language, you could express this question as a statement.
-Alternate translation: "You should have helped us fight, instead of staying at home and listening to the shepherds playing their pipes for their flocks" (See: [[rc://ta/man/translate/figs-rquestion]] and [[rc:///ta/man/translate/figs-explicit]]) (See: Rhetorical Question (p.752)) the fireplaces Some versions of the Bible have the translation "the sheepfolds" or "the sheep pens." there were great searchings of heart Here "heart" represents thoughts.
+Alternate translation: "there was a lot of discussing about what they should do" (See also: Metaphor (p.722)) (See: Metonymy (p.728)) the fireplaces Some versions of the Bible have the translation "the sheepfolds" or "the sheep pens." there were great searchings of heart Here "heart" represents thoughts.
 The people discussing with each other but being unable to decide what they should do is spoken of as if they were searching their heart.
 See how you translated this in Judges 5:15.
-(See: [[rc:///ta/man/translate/figs-metonymy]] and [[rc:///ta/man/translate/figs-metaphor]]) (See: Metonymy (p.725)) Gilead stayed Here "Gilead" the men from Gilead who should have gone to fight in battle.
-Alternate translation: "The men of Gilead stayed" (See: Metonymy (p.725)) (See: Metonymy (p.725)) the other side of the Jordan This refers to the east side of the Jordan.
-(See: Assumed Knowledge and Implicit Information (p.656)) (See: Assumed Knowledge and Implicit Information (p.656)) Dan, why did he wander about on ships?
+(See also: Metaphor (p.722)) (See: Metonymy (p.728)) Gilead stayed Here "Gilead" the men from Gilead who should have gone to fight in battle.
+Alternate translation: "The men of Gilead stayed" (See: Metonymy (p.728)) the other side of the Jordan This refers to the east side of the Jordan.
+(See: Assumed Knowledge and Implicit Information (p.656)) Dan, why did he wander about on ships?